American soldiers execute SS camp guards who have been lined up against a wall during the liberation of Dachau concentration camp.

 30,000 prisoners were liberated.
 Jack Goldman was liberated at Dachau and became a U.S. Veteran of the Korean War.
 His father was killed in Auschwitz.

 Goldman reflected on the Dachau liberation, the subsequent events that transpired, and the idea of vengeance.
+Though he doesn’t preach hatred, he understood the feelings of those prisoners.

 “I knew men in camp who had sworn by everything that was holy to them that if they ever got out that they would kill every German in sight.
 They had to watch their wives mutilated.
 They had to watch their babies tossed in the air and shot.”